-[36th December, 1958]
+[16 September 1958]

-An Act to provide for the fixation of rates of wages in respect of working journalists and for matters connected therewith Be it enacted by Parliament in the Ninth Year of the Republic of India as follows:
+An Act to provide for the fixation of rates of wages in respect of working journalists and for matters connected therewith.
+BE it enacted by Parliament in the Ninth Year of the Republic of India as follows:-

-1. Short title and commencement :-
+1. Short Title :-

 This Act may be called the Working Journalists (Fixation of Rates of Wages) Act, 1958.
-It shall come into force at once.